• Skip to primary navigation

 Another issue many puppies have is pulling on the leash while being walked.

-This can be frustrating and even dangerous, so it’s essential to nip this behavior in the bud.
+This can be frustrating and even dangerous, so nipping this behavior in the bud with leash training is essential.
 Start teaching your puppy to walk calmly by your side using a leash.

-Practice in your yard or house first, and then take them for short walks around the block.
+First, practice in your yard or house, then take them for short walks around the block.
 If they start to pull, stop walking and make them sit until they calm down.

 Once they’re calm, you can start walking again.